-Alternative A is projected to cause an estimated year 1 (2023) decline in revenue of competing facilities, as shown below in Table 4.7-6 (Appendix E).
-Four existing gaming facilities are expected to experience a substitution effect that could be equal to or greater than 5% of their projected gaming revenue in 2023.
-These facilities are operated by the Cow Creek Band; Karuk Tribe; Klamath, Modoc & Yahooskin Tribes; and the Yurok Tribe.
-A typical properly managed facility should have the ability to streamline operations to absorb the magnitude of impacts described in Table 4.7-6 and remain operational (Appendix E).
+Three existing gaming facilities (operated by the Cow Creek Band; Karuk Tribe; and Klamath, Modoc & Yahooskin Tribes) are expected to experience a substitution effect that could be equal to or greater than 5% of their projected gaming revenue in 2025, and seven existing gaming facilities (operated by Cow Creek Band; Klamath, Modoc & Yahooskin Tribes; Yurok Tribe; Elk Valley Rancheria; Tolowa Dee-ni' Nation; Karuk Tribe; and the Coquille Tribe at the Mill Casino) are expected to experience a substitution effect that could be equal to or greater than 5% of their projected gaming revenue at full buildout in 2029.
+A typical properly managed facility should have the ability to streamline operations to absorb the magnitude of impacts described in Table 4.7-6 and remain operational (Appendix O).

-Estimated substitution effects are anticipated to diminish after the first year of the project operations because local residents will have experienced the casino and will gradually return to more typical and more diverse spending patterns.
+Estimated substitution effects are anticipated to diminish after the first year of each phase of project operations because local residents will have experienced the casino and will gradually return to more typical and more diverse spending patterns.
 Substitution effects also tend to diminish after the first full year of operations because, over time, growth in the total population and economic growth tend to increase the dollar value of demand for particular goods and services.
-It is estimated that revenues would rebound to projected 2023 levels within 16.1 years at the Cow Creek Band's gaming facility, within 28.1 years at the Karuk Tribe's gaming facility, and within 12.3 years at the Kla-Mo-Ya facility.
+It should be noted that the impacts illustrated in Table 4.7-6 are measured against future projected revenues at these facilities and not current 2023 baseline.
+Impacts to existing (2023) baseline revenues would be less.